igordejanovic/rustemo/docs/src/grammar_language.md

     <symbol>: <expression> ;

-where `<symbol>` is a grammar non-terminal and `<expression>` is one or more sequences of grammar symbol references separated by choice operator `|`.
+where `<symbol>` is a grammar non-terminal and `<expression>` is one or more sequences of grammar symbol references separated by the choice operator `|`.

 For example: